 The original affidavit is filed with the court and at a minimum 4 copies should be kept to provide copies to the other parties and to make sure the author keeps a copy for herself.

-In BC, the Legal Services Society and Clicklaw provide practical guidance on writing affidavits which is below for your information.
+In BC, Legal Aid BC and Clicklaw provide practical guidance on writing affidavits which is below for your information.